ShashaankV/metal2splitscreen/README.md

 Why two viewports rather than split the screen into two rects, etc.?
 Viewport makes it easy to use Metal/OpenGL (graphics card) built-in 3D transformation such as different camera positions (needed for stereopsis).

 ## iOS projects (Xcode 9.4)
 <i>Metal does not work on simulator (by design).
 To test results, you need to test on a phone.
-Projects listed in order of developmental stage.</i>
+Projects listed in order of development stage.</i>
 * metal2swift1 - basic code (single main script), example image (simple geometric shapes): flipped triangles (fill respective half-screens)
 * metal2swift2 - refactor:
   * geometric object class (file), quad, triangles (up and down)